someparty/someparty/source/articles/2020-03-29-i-wanna-touch-your-face.html.markdown

 title: I Wanna Touch Your Face
 date: 2020-03-29
 author: adam@someparty.ca (Adam White)
-description: Quarantine audio from The Vapids, Art Of The Uncarved Block, No Fix, Ciggie & The Darts, Jon McKeil, Flower, Real Sickies, FET.NAT, Oswald Park, The Holy Gasp, The Tempunauts, Lucky, Burning Nickels, Seth Anderson, Piper Burns, Trout, No, It's Fine.
+description: Quarantine audio from The Vapids, Art Of The Uncarved Block, No Fix, Ciggie & The Darts, Jon Mckiel, Flower, Real Sickies, FET.NAT, Oswald Park, The Holy Gasp, The Tempunauts, Lucky, Burning Nickels, Seth Anderson, Piper Burns, Trout, No, It's Fine.
 ---

 It's not all that often that veteran Burlington band [The Vapids](https://the-vapids.bandcamp.com/) surfaces in your news feed, but last week the long-running group was at the centre of two separate COVID-19 stories.